 Trisenox is an anticancer drug, also called an antineoplastic or cytotoxic drug.
-Trisenox is believed to kill cancer cells by damaging DNA.
+Trisenox is believed to work by inducing cancer cell death.

 How do I take it?